transd-lang/Demo_graph/README.md

 stores it in a vector.
 After the job is done the C++ program obtaines the result vector and writes it in a PPM image file.

-This project differs from a more simple Demo_tiny project in many aspects and demonstrates many notable points.
+This project differs from a more simple [Demo_tiny](https://github.com/transd-lang/Demo_tiny) project in many aspects and demonstrates many notable points.

-The Transd renderer is called not many times, but only once and does all its job in an internal loop.
+The Transd renderer here is called not many times, but only once and does all its job in an internal loop.

 The Transd program could be placed in a single file, but for illustrative purposes is